Non Alcoholic Fatty Liver

 Overview

-Non-alcoholic fatty liver disease Non-alcoholic illness} disease is AN umbrella term for a variety of liver conditions touching those who drink very little to no alcohol.
+Non-alcoholic fatty liver disease (NAFLD) is an umbrella term for a range of liver conditions affecting people who drink little to no alcohol.

 Symptoms